COVID PHASE 2 REOPENING - OCCUPANT LOAD

 For questions regarding calculating occupancy load in compliance with the Governor's "Safe Start Plans and Guidance for Reopening" in phase 2, please see the Fire Marshal's Covid Phase 2 Reopening - Guide to Determining Maximum Occupant Loads bulletin.

 The Camas-Washougal Fire Department provides both fire and emergency medical services to our citizens.
-CWFD personnel also provide emergency medical services to citizens outside the Camas city limits along with mutual aid fire protection to neighboring departments.
+CWFD personnel also provide emergency medical services to citizens outside the Camas city liits along with mutual aid fire protection to neighboring departments.

 The Camas-Washougal Fire Department covers 20 square miles and over 33,000 citizens for fire protection and approximately 80 square miles containing 65,000 citizens for paramedic services.
 CWFD averages approximately 5,000 fire and medical calls annually.

-There are currently forty four career firefighters, one chief, two division chiefs, one deputy fire marshal, four battalion chiefs, and two administrative assistants at CWFD.
+There are currently 44 career firefighters, one chief, two division chiefs, one deputy fire marshal, four battalion chiefs, and two administrative assistants at CWFD.
 The department is also supported by 20 highly trained volunteer firefighters.
 All line firefighters are either EMT/IV Technicians or EMT/Paramedics and have high levels of training in fire suppression.